TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/7. Autorun Manager/Functions/README.txt

 % 2.
 NumIterations: double, max number of folder and therefore iterations
 % found, when multiple folder are suppossed to be analyzed
 % 3.
 LoadedData: true if data is loaded, false if not (not loaded here!)
+% 4.
+PathToOpen: char, path that is opened in windows file explorer to
+% select a path

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.